tdaube/masters/README.md

 # masters
-Collection of work from my master's programme
+Collection of work from my master's programme.